-Fig. 8 : Stratigraphic representation of the bracelet under binocular from Fig. 5 (cross-section of section 2) using the MiCorr application.
+Fig. 8 : Stratigraphic representation of the corrosion structure of the bracelet observed macroscopically under binocular microscope from Fig. 5 (cross-section of section 2) using the MiCorr application.
 The characteristics of the strata are only accessible by clicking on the drawing that redirects you to the search tool by stratigraphy representation, Credit HE-Arc CR, E.Perret-Gentil.